Good Integers and Applications in Coding Theory: Introduction

 In this paper, we aim to characterize the classes of good integers, oddly-good integers and evenly-good integers defined with respect to arbitrary coprime nonzero integers $a $ and $b$.
 As applications, the hulls of abelian codes are studied using good and oddly-good integers.
 The average dimension of the hulls of abelian codes is determined under both the Euclidean and Hermitian inner products.

 The paper is organized as follows.
 In Section $2$, some properties of good odd integers are recalled and the characterization of all good integers is given.
 The characterizations of oddly-good and evenly-good integers are given in Section $3$.
 In Section $4$, applications of good integers in determining the average dimension of the hulls of abelian codes are given.
+The summary is given in Section~5.